Last reviewed on 11th August 2023 by Martin Alexander (Mortgage Advisor)

-Part and part mortgages can be a great option to minimise monthly mortgage payments.
-Most lenders offer mortgages that cater to different types of borrowers.
-This includes differences in how a mortgage can be repaid.
+Part and part mortgages can be a great way to minimise your monthly mortgage payments.
+Most lenders offer various mortgage types to suit different types of borrowers.
+This includes multiple options for how a mortgage can be repaid.

 The vast majority of lenders will only agree to mortgages that you’re able to repay comfortably.
 Whether you require an interest-only or a repayment mortgage, choosing the right mortgage type is crucial.